litestar-org/litestar/docs/usage/10-openapi.md

 - `summary`: Text used for the route's schema _summary_ section.
 - `description`: Text used for the route's schema _description_ section.
 - `response_description`: Text used for the route's response schema _description_ section.
 - `operation_id`: An identifier used for the route's schema _operationId_.
-Defaults to the `__name__` of the wrapped function.
+Defaults to the `__name__` attribute of the wrapped function.
 - `deprecated`: A boolean dictating whether this route should be marked as deprecated in the OpenAPI schema.
 Defaults to `False`.
 - `raises`: A list of exception classes extending from `starlite.HttpException`.
 This list should describe all exceptions raised within the route handler's function/method.
-The Starlite `ValidationException` will be added automatically for the schema if any validation is involved.
+The Starlite `ValidationException` will be added automatically for the schema if any validation is involved (e.g. there are parameters specified in the method/function).

 ## Accessing the Schema

-Once you enable OpenAPI schema generation by passing a config object to the Starlite constructor, the generated schem will become accessible in any route handler:
+Once you enable OpenAPI schema generation by passing a config object to the Starlite constructor, the generated schema will become accessible in any route handler:

 ```python